A Wonderful Weekend in Irving, Texas

 Feel like treating yourself to something new?
 An adorable gift shop off of the lobby sells signature t-shirts, souvenirs, gift items, and other notions.
 Stop by the exercise facility for a cardio workout, weight lifting, or antigravity yoga.

-The resort has 2 golf course choices, Cottonwood Valley Golf Course and TPC Four Seasons Las Colinas so bring your clubs and play.
+The resort has two golf course choices, Cottonwood Valley Golf Course and TPC Four Seasons Las Colinas so bring your clubs and play.
 TPC is the home of the PGA’s Annual AT&T Byron Nelson tournament.

 A Luxurious Weekend in Irving, Texas